 For example, your employees might identify meetings that are irrelevant.
 You never know what ideas or needs they have if you don’t ask.

 Listening to your employees when establishing office policies is a great way to engage them in their own work environment, as well, which can increase accountability and buy-in.
-Building an employee-approved communications structure can also reduce turnover because you’re building the culture your employees desire.
+Understanding what is a hybrid job and how it impacts your team can further enhance this engagement.

 Improve communication for hybrid work

 Establishing a hybrid work environment where communication is easy requires you to look at all communication channels, from in-person meetings to chat threads.
+To truly understand what is hybrid working, it’s essential to consider how different channels impact collaboration and productivity.